davidaparicio/labshock/README.md

 <br><br>
 ## :yellow_square: License

-This program is free software.
+This program is free software for personal, non-commercial use only.

-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation - see the [LICENSE](LICENSE) file for details
+See the [LICENSE](LICENSE) file for details for free usage.
+See the [LICENSE_SERVICES](LICENSE_SERVICES) file for details for commercial usage and Pro versions.